 - P+R Bos en Lommer (exit S105 from West, S104 from North) Entrance open 07:00 to 22:00 (exit 24 hours a day).

 - P+R RAI (exit S109) Entrance open 07:00 to midnight (exit 24 hours a day).
 This location is not valid for P+R rates during event days at Amsterdam RAI.
 Check a calendar of events on the Amsterdam RAI website.
 Additionally, the P+R rate here is only valid for a maximum of 24 hours.

 - P+R Olympisch Stadion (exit S108) Please note: This P+R is very popular and often full.
 This location is also not valid for P+R rates during major events at the Olympic Stadium.

 How to use the Park & Ride (P+R)

 - Collect a car park ticket as you enter the P+R location.
-Please don't use your credit card at the entrance, it does not provide the P+R discount.
+Do not use your credit card at the entrance, as it does not provide the P+R discount.
 Some P+R locations (such as at the RAI) now scan your car’s registration number upon arrival instead of providing paper tickets.

 - If you require public transport tickets, go to the blue ticket machine to purchase P+R GVB card(s) – these must be purchased within one hour of parking.
 Follow signs to the nearest public transport connection and check in at the transport stop or vehicle by holding your card next to the electronic card reader.